 9.1 The assessment is obliged to consider any reasonable alternatives to the proposed policies.
-In practice, most of the alternatives to the proposed policies are having no policy (a 'No policy' position) and relying upon other development plan policies or national policy.
-But in the case of the proposed site allocations, other sites have been promoted by land owners and some have been assessed here as alternatives (see Table 3).
+In practice, most of the alternatives to the proposed policies are having no policy (a 'No Policy' position) and relying upon other development plan policies or national policy.
+But in the case of the proposed site allocations, other sites have been promoted by land owners and some have been assessed here as alternatives.